 Probate is a court-supervised legal process that may be required after someone dies.
-Probate gives someone, usually the surviving spouse or other close family member, legal authority to gather the deceased person’s assets, pay debts and taxes, and eventually transfer assets to the people who inherit them.
+Probate gives someone--usually the surviving spouse or other close family member--legal authority to gather the deceased person's assets, pay debts and taxes, and eventually transfer assets to the people who inherit them.

 Probate in Tennessee commonly takes six months to a year.
-It may take longer there is a court fight over the will (which is rare) or unusual assets or debts that complicate matters.
+It may take longer if there is a court fight over the will (which is rare) or unusual assets or debts that complicate matters.

 Not all assets need to go through probate.
 Only assets that the deceased person owned in his or her own name, alone, must go through probate.
 All other assets pass to new owners without oversight from the probate court.
 Assets that go through probate make up what's called the "probate estate."